luxonauta/luxacss/.github/onboarding.md

 npm run build
 ```

-This runs `node scripts/build.js`, which:
+This runs `tsx scripts/build.ts`, which:

-- Lints the code
+- Lints the codebase
 - Compiles CSS files from `/css` to `/dist`
 - Builds the documentation site